 Social phobia is different from shyness, nervousness or social awkwardness.
-It is far more severe and impacts normal activities of life.
-Often fueled by concerns about being judged or embarrassed, the fear can stop people from doing things they enjoy, or from succeeding at work or school.
+It’s far more severe and impacts normal activities of life.
+Often fueled by concerns about being judged or embarrassed, feared situations can stop people from doing things they enjoy, or from succeeding at work or school.

 Social phobia can be specific to certain situations or it can be almost any social interaction.
 Signs of social phobia typically appear in childhood or adolescence and last more than six months.
 Women are more likely than men to develop social anxiety disorder.

 Social anxiety disorder can affect how a person looks, feels and acts.
 Some signs that you should consider a social phobia treatment center include symptoms such as the below to the degree that they greatly interfere with your quality of life: